Twocoolguy/BrickThrower/README.md

 ## Have a bit of an idea.
 Basically, any time any interaction is happening with a brickthrower item in the main or off hand, cancel that interaction.
 This will patch MANY bugs.

 ## Current Things that need to be fixed
-- Remove ability to create books with brickthrower.
-(1.8+)
 - Add a check for if your inventory is full with brickthrower get.
 (1.8+)
 - Remove ability to wear armor/elytras from brickthrower.
 (1.8+)
 - (KINDA FIXED...)
 Remove ability to place lily pads with brickthrower.
 (1.8+)